 But remember that adding your name to bills will create a financial tie with the other person on the account.
 And if they have a bad credit history it can impact your own eligibility for finance, by association.

 Do an ‘affordability sweep’ – could you cut your outgoings?

 The lower your outgoings, the less you will need to borrow, and the more likely you’ll maintain your bill repayments.

 So it could be worth listing all of your outgoings and finding areas to cut back on.
 For example, are takeaways costing you a fortune, or could you cancel your gym membership or TV subscription if you don’t use them?
 Little things like this can soon add up.

 If you manage to reduce your debt level and increase your affordability, it will put you in a good light in the lender’s eyes.

-Check out our five simple saving strategies for more hints and tips.
+Check out our 100 money-saving hacks for more hints and tips.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.